Supercharge Your Blazor App: Effortless Image Optimization with BlazorImage

 Src

-, the image will attempt to fill its parent container while maintaining its aspect ratio (similar to CSSobject-fit: cover
+, the image fills its parent container while preserving its aspect ratio (likeobject-fit: cover

 ).
 Defaults tofalse